SIM Subject Interface Module

 When Safety Mode is enabled in Synapse, the SIM must be armed by the user before any current can flow.
 The hardware ensures that maximum output current is not exceeded.
 The SIM is battery powered and thus isolated from any mains power.

 All SIM analog input channels are organized into groups of 16 channel banks, with each bank corresponding to a rear panel headstage connector (labeled alphabetically from bottom to top) and a front panel LED display.

 Digital input channels are associated with a digital board corresponding to a rear panel digital input connector (labeled from bottom to top following, alphabetically, any analog input connectors).
 Each digital board is a bank that can comprise 16, 32, 64, 96, or 128 channels, depending on the connected Intan amplifier board(s).

 Each bank is electrically isolated and can be independently configured or grouped with other banks and defined as a logical amplifier.
 Analog and digital boards cannot be combined.

 Though each bank has its own ground and reference, a single ground and reference can also be defined and shared across all banks of the logical amplifier.
-See Reference Modes for analog input banks below.
+See Analog Recording Reference Modes for analog input banks.